Tips for Using Slipcovers on Awkward Shaped Furniture

 Loose Back Cushions

 It is possible to buy slipcovers designed to cover couches with loose back cushions, but they aren't widely available and there's not much choice of colors or fabrics.
 An alternative option is to get rid of the back cushions altogether and fit a regular slipcover over the entire couch.
-You can then replace the cushions with new pillows that complement your choice of slipcover.
+You can then replace the cushions with new pillows that complement your choice of a slipcover.

 General Care Tips

 Once you've found a slipcover to fit, be sure to follow the care instructions on the label.
 Generally, most slipcover fabrics can be machine washed on a cold water cycle and with a gentle spin, with no bleach.
-It's best to wash them on a fine day where you can hang them outside to dry naturally, although some can be tumble dried on a low heat.
+It's best to wash them on a fine day where you can hang them outside to dry naturally, although some can be tumble dried on low heat.
 There shouldn't be any need to iron, but any creases can be smoothed out by hand once the slipcover is in place, using a plant mister to lightly dampen the fabric first.